emubarka/cse15l-lab-report-3-week-6/labreportfile.md

 # Lab Report 3

+Making a path to my ssh login, as well as making commands shorter to help ease the process of copying, changing, or even committing things through github and remote.
+Showing the config file to make the path, using tokens and pathways to github, as well as using one line commands to put a file in remote more easily.

 - **Streamlining ssh Configuration**
   - Show your .ssh/config file, and how you edited it (with VScode, another program, etc)